frossm/getopt.btm/README.md

 call C:\Where\Ever\You\Put\It\GetOpt.btm %*
 ```

 If GetOpt.btm is in your path then you shouldn't need the full path.
-The %* sends the command line your batch file received when started to GetOpt.btm for processing.
+The %* sends the command line your batch file received when started to GetOpt.btm for it to process.

 ## COMMAND LINE ARGUMENTS ##